LCA-EET/Lichdom/README.md

 - Lichdom was not tested on every operating system, but if your operating system can run a version of _Baldur's Gate II: Enhanced Edition_ with WeiDU mods, it can likely also run Lichdom.

+**Does Lichdom modify any existing maps or areas?**
+- Lichdom modifies Athkatla Graveyard District (AR0800) and the intact version of Saradush (AR5000) to add the Gravedigger Morris NPC.
+The area scripts of these two areas are modified as well.

 # License, Editing, and Redistribution/Rehosting
 ![Just as there's more than one type of Lich, there are others who may want to edit this Lichdom mod.](https://github.com/LCA-EET/lichdom/blob/main/Documentation%20Images/Alhoon.png)